Retire Before Dad

 However, individual investors cannot expect to immediately beat the broader market indexes simply by subscribing and buying a stock or two.

-To achieve returns equal to those of the newsletter, the investor must commit to the buy and sell recommendations over the long-term.
-Only a long-term commitment can approach the gains of the portfolio recommended by Motley Fool Stock Advisor.
+To achieve returns equal to those of the newsletter, the investor must commit to the buy and sell recommendations over the long term.
+Only with a long-term commitment will investors have a chance to replicate the portfolio’s gains.

-Even if you follow the recommendations exactly, past performance gains may not repeat itself.
+Even if you follow the recommendations exactly, past performance gains will not repeat themselves.
+But you can find stocks that will help you beat the market.

 The Stock Advisor Way